mcneel/rhino.inside-revit/docs/readme.md

 bundle exec jekyll build
 ```

-Jekyll will parse the file and will build a static version of Wiki into `_site/`.
-GitHub later uses this directory to serve the Wiki to the users.
+Jekyll will parse the file and will build a static version of Docs into `_site/`.
+GitHub later uses this directory to serve the Docs to the users.
 To preview the website, run the command below

 ```
 jekyll serve